Read all about Sherwin Williams Oyster Bay, plus see 26 real homes that use it!

 Coincidentally, she already loved the paint color, and Oyster Bay paint (Sherwin Williams) worked perfectly with the decor.
 The only thing she didn’t like was the stripe between the crown molding and lower ceiling.

-3. Oyster Bay Behind the Bed
+3. Cool Blue Oyster Bay

 Oyster Bay Bathrooms